crewtimer/crewtimer-doc/video-review/ReviewingVideo.md

 The software allows you to place lane lines.
 When you click between the lane lines, the software will populate the bow number based on the information you provided.

+When lane guides are enabled, they can be adjusted in a manner similar to the finish line by clicking and dragging the end points.

+Visibility of lane guides is configured in the Video Settings tab.